 In another version of the story, Omar found the raw beans to be delicious and decided to make them into a soup.
 When the roasted coffee cherries were removed, the "soup" became something closely resembling the drink we know of as coffee.

 The story of Omar's invigorating drink quickly reached his hometown of Mocha.
 His exile was lifted and he was ordered to return home with the berries he had discovered.
 Returning to Mocha, he shared coffee beans and the drink of coffee with others, who found that it "cured" many ailments.
 It was not long before they hailed coffee as a miracle drug and Omar as a saint.
 A monastery was built in Mocha in Omar's honor.

 Yemen's Coffee History

-Although there are many accounts of coffee history dating back to the 9th-century and earlier, the earliest credible evidence of humans interacting with the coffee plant comes from the middle of the 15th-century, when it was consumed in the Sufi monasteries of Yemen.
-Sufis used coffee to keep themselves awake and alert during their nighttime devotions and long hours of prayer.
+Although there are many accounts of coffee history dating back to the ninth century and earlier, the earliest credible evidence of humans interacting with the coffee plant comes from the middle of the 15th century.
+This is when it was consumed in the Sufi monasteries of Yemen.
+Monks drank it to stay alert during their nighttime devotions and long hours of prayer.

-However, it is generally believed that coffee beans were originally exported from Ethiopia to Yemen and that Yemeni traders later brought coffee plants back to their homes and began to cultivate them there.
+However, it is generally believed that coffee beans were originally exported from Ethiopia to Yemen.
+Later, Yemeni traders brought coffee plants back to their homes and began to cultivate them there.